bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/watchtowers-lightning-privacy.md

 Blocks only connections, yeah.
 And that was proposed by Suhas, which I knew that someone proposed that, I didn't know it was Suhas.
 And that was part of a countermeasure against topology inferring using transaction propagation data.
-Because now, you know, some of the information that you may be propagating through the connections on block, sorry, transactions on block connections, like the normal connections, may beat you back in the ass using the block-only relay connections.
+Because now, some of the information that you may be propagating through the connections on block, sorry, transactions on block connections, like the normal connections, may beat you back in the ass using the block-only relay connections.
 So you may not be able to use similar techniques to infer the topology.

 Speaker 1: 00:08:05

 Yeah, I mean, the genius of that too, of course, is given the combination, you're also saving bandwidth.
-Like it's not that much of a, not that much overhead to add blocks only.
+Like it's not that much overhead to add blocks only.
 So pretty cool.
-From there you went on to work on payment probing on Lightning, which is, first of all, it's a layer up, but also, you know, it's sort of the adversarial kind of research that you've been doing.
+From there you went on to work on payment probing on Lightning, which is, first of all, it's a layer up, but also, it's sort of the adversarial kind of research that you've been doing.
 Like it's a whole new domain.
 Like how did you get into that kind of world?